 Should circumstances change regarding your examination please inform the office as soon as possible.

-When you receive confirmation that an examiner has been booked, if you are holding a traditional examination session please contact your examiner to agree on the timetable start time, assist with any travel, parking, accommodation information and ask if a meal/snack is required (for traditional examinations only).
+When you receive confirmation that an examiner has been booked, if you are holding a traditional examination session, please contact your examiner to agree the timetable start time, assist with any travel, parking, accommodation information and to ask if a meal/snack is required (for traditional examinations only).
 You will find your examiner’s contact details on the emailed confirmation.

 Charges apply for cancellations 6 weeks prior to the examination date of £100 per day.

 The names of candidates must be their full legal name.
 This is a legal requirement with which the ISTD must comply.
 If a student has previously been registered for ISTD exams with another teacher, it is important that we have this information to avoid unnecessary duplication (students will find their PIN on any certificate they have received following an examination).

 Pins should be applied for once you have applied for your session.
 You can then begin to add your candidates on the candidates tab in preparation for your timetable.

-Timetables and fees must be submitted no later than four weeks prior to your exam date.
-For sessions of two or more days, all timetables must be submitted at the same time.
+Timetables and fees must be submitted no later than 4 weeks prior to your exam date for Theatre exams and 2 weeks prior for Dancesport.
+For sessions of 2 or more days, all timetables must be submitted at the same time.

 Candidates should be added to Quest through the candidates tab on your session.
 They will then appear on the timetable page for you to add to the timetable.

 Information about the timings of each exam for all dance genres is included in the examination syllabus outlines found here () /

 The day should not exceed 6.5 hours excluding breaks.
 QUEST will calculate the breaks that should be entered based on your examining time.
 As a general rule, a break should be included approximately every two hours.